 They're ideal for your arts centre, ceramics studio, science college, course venue, craft studio, dental or medical laboratory, engineering facilty, glass works, jewellery studio, knife-making workshop, machine shop, metal-work factory, pottery business, research unit, school, technical facility, or university.

-There are also three stylish professional SC-2 PRO versions with stainless-steel doors, stay-cool wooden door-handles, silent long-life solid-state relays, and tilted easy-view ramp-hold Sentry Xpress 3-key or Sentry 12-key digital programmers.
+The SC2 is just one of the SC series kilns: the medium SC2, the larger SC3, the large SC4, and three stylish SC2 professional versions with stainless-steel doors, stay-cool wooden door-handles, silent long-life solid-state relays, and tilted easy-view ramp-hold programmers.

-The Paragon SC2 is probably the most popular kiln in the UK and ideal for a home hobby, small business, or studio.
-You can fire metal clays on several shelves, anneal beads on five mandrels, do enamelling, fuse glass, work with dichroic glasses, try low-fire ceramics, and heat-treat metals.
+The Paragon SC2 is probably the most popular jewellery kiln in the UK and ideal for a home hobby, small business, or studio.
+You can fire metal clays on several shelves, anneal beads, do enamelling, fuse glass, work with dichroic glasses, try low-fire ceramics, and heat-treat metals.

 Some bronze and copper clays need to be embedded in activated charcoal granules in a stainless steel container: the SC-2 can hold a one-litre container.
 You can buy charcoals and pans in the on-line shop.

-To learn more about the Paragon BlueBird and other BlueBird kilns, use the bluebird link near the top of the page, then use the shop link.
-Prices include comprehensive instructions, a pro shelf kit, UK VAT, and UK-mainland delivery.
+To learn more about the Paragon Xpress E12A and other Xpress kilns, use the xpress link below the menu bar near the top of the page, then use the shop link.
+Prices include comprehensive instructions, a pro shelf kit, and UK VAT.